BrusselsBrussels +32 (0) 2 372 91 68

 Freight logistics in a changing world – defence

-Driven by global change and particularly by war in Europe, the transformation of Europe’s defence sector brings into sharp focus our current issues around infrastructure, military mobility requirements and the need for harmonisation and consistency across Europe to support our defence and other industrial sectors and their competitiveness.
-Also a new sector for logistics.
+Driven by global change and particularly by war in Europe, the requirements of Europe’s defence sector bring into sharp focus longstanding concerns around land infrastructure and the need for harmonisation and consistency across Europe to support defence and other industrial sectors and their competitiveness.

-What are the market signals?
-Today’s criteria for sustainable (long term) success?
-Building a holistic view of market value-added strategies for the sector at sea and on land, we examine criteria and actions for value added positioning at maritime hubs and across Europe.
+Sector-based repositioning market signals?
+Today’s criteria for sustainable (meaning long term) success?
+With a holistic view of market value-added strategies for the sector at sea and on land, we examine criteria and actions for our own value-added positioning.

-1. Global supply chain solutions: maritime hubs within global trade – where hubs fit in & what matters, more than just a supply chain node.
-E2E, hubs as the new VCs, energy transition, criteria for success.
-Moderated by North Sea Port, Louise De Tremerie (European Affairs) & Plymouth University, Stavros Karamperidis (Asst Prof)
+1. Outside Europe – maritime hubs within global trade – more than just a supply chain node?
+E2E, hubs as the new VCs, energy transition, where hubs fit in & what matters?
+Input from ZLC & MIT Global Scale Network, Diana Alarcon (PhD).
+Industry leaders moderated by North Sea Port, Louise De Tremerie & Plymouth University, Stavros Karamperidis.

 16:15 disembark & transfer to Antwerp

-19:00 Gala reception evening programme, Port of Antwerp-Bruges
+19:00 VIP dinner & evening programme, Port of Antwerp-Bruges

 Thursday, 23 April